-The Islesboro Law Enforcement department, led by senior officer Fred Porter, is in charge of providing all law enforcement needs to the community.
+The Islesboro Law Enforcement department, led by Public Safety Director, Fred Porter, is in charge of providing all law enforcement needs to the community.
 This includes motor vehicle, criminal, marine resource, and animal control enforcement.
 Officer Porter investigates all crimes occurring on the land and enforces all motor vehicle laws.
 Animal Control laws are enforced under Title 12 and local ordinance, while all local and state animal welfare laws are also strictly enforced by Islesboro Law Enforcement.
 As for fish and game services, Fred Porter works with the warden service to enforce all Maine state hunting laws.

 Who do I call in an emergency?